Winter Driving

 Why Does Cold Reduce Range?

-Battery chemistry less efficient in cold
+Battery chemistry slows down in cold

-Cabin heating uses significant energy
+Cabin heating is the biggest energy drain

-Battery needs warming before accepting charge
+The battery needs warming before it can charge quickly

 Practical Winter Driving Tips